anatolyalexei/Aspnet.Docker.Lab/README.md

 EXPOSE 5004
 ```

-This will create a container that is based on `microsoft/aspnet`, but with the change that it listens to port 5004.
+The Dockerfile is the recipe from which docker containers are built.
+In this case we will create a container that is based on `microsoft/aspnet`, but with the change that it listens to port 5004.

 To build this container simply run `docker build -t <yourname>/<imagename> .` inside the directory with the `Dockerfile`.
 The `-t` flag supplies the name of the image, as you might have guessed.

+After the build has finished, you can run  `docker images` to see what images you have on your system - you should be able to see the image you just built in that list

 If you now run a server the same way you did before, you should be able to use another boot2docker terminal to connect to the kestrel server.

-To see what ports your containers are exposing, you can use the `docker port <container>`, and to get all the details of the container - including its IP address, use `docker inspect <container>`.
-The output here is quite large so you might want to pipe it to `grep IPAddress`) Once you have found it, you should be able to run `curl <ip_address>:5004` and see the HTML of the ASP.NET welcome page.
+To see what ports your containers are exposing, you can use the `docker port <container>`.
+To get all the details of the container - including its IP address - use `docker inspect <container>` ( The output is quite large so you might want to pipe it to `grep IPAddress`) Once you have the addresss, you should be able to run `curl <ip_address>:5004` and see the HTML of the ASP.NET welcome page.

 To get the port forwarded even further, we can supply the `-p` flag to `docker run` to map ports between the host and the container - not entirely unlike the `-v` flag.
 Invoke the option with `-v HOST_PORT:CONTAINER_PORT`.